×

 If you are thinking about moving to Qingdao, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Qingdao can vary greatly depending on the type of housing and the area.
 On average, studios and apartments are the most popular and cost anywhere from 1,000 to 3,000 RMB per month, depending on size and location.
-Townhouses and villas can be more expensive and cost anywhere from 6,000 to 10,000 RMB per month," explained one expat living in Qingdao, China, China.
+Townhouses and villas can be more expensive and cost anywhere from 6,000 to 10,000 RMB per month," replied a member in Qingdao, China.

 Should I buy or rent a home in Qingdao?